r0831281/portfolio_ssg/jo-qu.com/content/other-projects/gladioforce.md

 date = "2024-04-27"
 draft = false
 type = "school"
-description = "Full-stack membership management system for a medieval festival, built for a real client with a team of 4 developers."
+description = "Full-stack membership management system for a festival."
 +++

 # Gladioforce

-A comprehensive membership management system developed for a medieval festival organization.
+A comprehensive membership management system developed for a festival organization.
 This was a real-world client project where our team of 4 developers delivered a complete solution for managing festival memberships, events, and administrative tasks.

 ## Project Overview

 **Duration:** 3 months (February - April 2024)
 **Team Size:** 4 developers
 **Role:** Full-stack developer
-**Client:** Medieval festival organization
+**Client:** Gladiolen festival organization

 ## Key Features